tony-42069/X-Election-Tracker/README.md

 ## The Race to November 5th: Trump vs Harris

-A real-time sentiment analysis dashboard tracking public opinion on X (formerly Twitter) for the unprecedented 2024 presidential race between Donald Trump and Kamala Harris.
+A real-time sentiment analysis dashboard tracking public opinion on X for the unprecedented 2024 presidential race between Donald Trump and Kamala Harris.
 Watch as the sentiment battle unfolds, updated every hour between now and until the polls open November 5th!

 ![Sentiment Tracker Demo](placeholder-for-your-screenshot.png)